How to Improve the Airport Experience

 The power of "yes" is an excellent customer service tool that should be utilized whenever possible.
 It doesn't mean that customers can get whatever they want when they ask for it, but it does encourage staff to find ways to help the customers with their requests and seek an agreeable resolution.

-Part of what makes an airport known for excellent customer service is staff that solves problems before they arise, allowing travelers to feel their trip begins at the airport rather than when they leave it.
+Part of what makes an airport known for excellent customer service is having a staff that solves problems before they arise, allowing travelers to feel their trip begins at the airport rather than when they leave it.

-How to Improve Airport Passenger Flow
+How to Streamline Airport Passenger Flow

 Security barriers are another solution for those wondering how to improve the layout of airports.
 These security barriers are optimally utilized when positioned in an organized way so that travelers aren't forced to walk through a cyclical lineup.
 The organization of the barriers in an ideal layout maximizes the efficiency of the space in the pathways.